jeffreykegler/hoonlint/misc/whitespace.md

 Jogs, joggings and jogging hoons have **chess-sidedness**.
 Chess-sidedness is always either kingside and queenside.
 Informally, **kingside** means the indentation has a left-side bias;
 and **queenside** means that the indentation has a right-side bias.
 The effect of sidedness on
-indentation will be described more precisely in what follows.
+indentation will be specified more precisely in the descriptions of jogs and of the individual types of jogging hoon.
+The general idea is that chess-sidedness stays consistent within a hoon.

 ## Jogs